Reconstructing Head and Neck Burns

 Stigmata of serious facial burns include the following:

 - Lowering of the lower lip concerning the face

 - Loss of definition of the jawline

 Type I facial burns need to be treated as conservatively as possible.
 This is because doing surgery on these areas can create unwanted tension in the facial skin.
-Laser can be used to decrease redness of the face and skin grafts can be done on localized contracture.
+A laser can be used to decrease the redness of the face, and skin grafts can be done on localized contracture.
 The use of laser and z-plasty surgical techniques can recreate the face into as normal a face as possible when they are used together.

-In type II burns, usually there are multiple surgeries that progress from the eyelids first and then the lower lip/chin area, the upper lip, the cheeks and finally the nose.
+In type II burns, multiple surgeries progress from the eyelids first and then the lower lip/chin area, the upper lip, the cheeks, and finally the nose.
 A great deal of grafted donor skin is required.
 The basic idea is to put the facial features back in an anatomical place and to have few contractures so that the face can remain expressive.Surgical Tools to fix the Face

 Intermediate-phase reconstruction takes place after the scars have matured and are soft.
 This can take years, depending on the depth and location of the scar tissue.

 Steroids are often used in the intermediate-phase period to reduce the thickness of the scarring.
 Late phase reconstruction is aimed at tackling thick and ropy scars using z-plasty and laser techniques.Treating the Scalp Burn and Facial Areas